postmanlabs/labs-docs/src/pages/docs/postman-flows/flows-intro/flows-overview.md

     url: "https://www.postman.com/downloads/"
 ---

-Welcome to _Postman Flows_, a visual tool to create API workflows.
+_Postman Flows_ is a visual tool for creating API workflows.
 You can use Flows to chain requests, handle data, and create real-world workflows in your Postman workspace.

 The following topics will help you get started or learn about core concepts of Flows.